Did you know that the sun's energy, if directed at the earth for one hour, could satisfy the worldwide energy needs for one year?

 How does a solar farm work?

-Using unoccupied land, frequently what may be viewed as farmland, and many solar panels, a solar farm converts solar energy into electric power.
-The generated power is piped once more into the electric grid.
-The local electricity company pays the owner for the generated energy.
+A solar farm converts solar energy into electric power using unoccupied land, frequently viewed as farmland and many solar panels.
+The generated power is piped into the electric grid once more, and the local electricity company pays the owner for it.

 The primary standards are similar to a solar panel operation installed on a homeowner’s rooftop, just for a bigger scope.
-A solar farm makes use of an enormous plot of land to produce and sell power to the local utility at a profit.
+A solar farm uses an enormous plot of land to produce and sell power to the local utility at a profit.

 How much energy can a solar farm produce?

-The biggest solar panel farm on the planet is Longyangxia Dam Solar Park, situated in China.
-The solar farm generates approximately 850 MW every day.
+The biggest solar panel farm on the planet is Longyangxia Dam Solar Park in China.
+It generates approximately 850 MW daily.

-There is a 550 MW solar farm (The Desert Sunlight Project) constructed in 2011 in Riverside County, California.
+A 550 MW solar farm (The Desert Sunlight Project) was constructed in 2011 Riverside County, California.

-The biggest solar thermal energy farm on the planet is innovatively called the Ivanpah Solar Electric Generating System and is situated in the Mojave Desert in California.
+The planet's biggest solar thermal energy farm is innovatively called the Ivanpah Solar Electric Generating System and is situated in the Mojave Desert in California.
 The farm produces a daily limit of 392 MW.

 Pros and Cons of Solar Farms